goetzrieger/ansible-labs-summit2020/content/ansible_collections/4-using-collections-from-tower/_index.md

 Red Hat Ansible Tower can download and install Ansible Collections automatically before executing a Job Template.
 If a `collections/requirements.yml` exists, it will be parsed and Ansible Collections specified in this file will be automatically installed.

+{{% notice tip %}}
-> **NOTE**: Starting with Red Hat Ansible Tower 3.6 the working directory for the Job Template is in `/tmp`.
+Starting with Red Hat Ansible Tower 3.6 the working directory for the Job Template is in `/tmp`.
 Since the Ansible Collection is downloaded into this directory before the Job Template is executed, you will not find temporary files of your Ansible Collection in `/var/lib/awx/projects/`.
+{{% /notice %}}

 The format of the `requirements.yml` for Ansible Collections is very similar to the one for roles, however it is very important to store in the folder `collections`.